DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 A user should not be able to choose ‘unknown’ and another reason.
 If they choose ‘unknown’ then any other selected reasons are unselected.
 If they choose another reason then ‘unknown’ is unselected.

 If the user does not have Javascript enabled then they will be able to choose ‘unknown’ and another reason.
-When they click to continue, they will see the error message ‘Select why the trainee withdrew from the course or select ”Unknown”’.
+When they click to continue, they will see the error message ‘Select why the trainee withdrew from the course or select “Unknown”’.

 ### Asking users for more details

-Previously, users were only asked to give more details if they selected ‘other’ as the reason for withdrawal.
+Previously, users were only asked to give more details if they selected ‘for another reason’.
+This meant that we only had a limited understanding of why most trainees withdrew.

+For example, a user might have picked ‘financial reasons’ but we would not know whether that was related to bursaries, transport costs or something else.

 We decided to always allow users to give additional information.

-Previously a user might have picked ‘financial reasons’, for example, but we wouldn’t know whether that was related to bursaries, or to transport costs or something else.
-We hope this additional information can be used together with the new reasons to improve our analysis of the reasons of withdrawal.
+We show them an optional field for “details about why the trainee withdrew”.
+We hope that this additional information can be used to improve our analysis of the reasons for withdrawal.

-We created a new page with the optional question “

-We also added a second optional question, “Could the Department for Education have done anything to avoid the candidate withdrawing?”
+We also added an optional question, “Could the Department for Education have done anything to avoid the candidate withdrawing?”

 We want to understand whether the department could make improvements, and this is a good opportunity to collect suggestions from providers.

-We’ve set a limit of 1000 characters for each question.
+We’ve set a limit of 1000 characters for each response.
 The number of characters remaining is displayed once they reach 750.

 If they exceed the limit, the warning turns from grey to red and shows how many characters over the limit the answer is.